 Social Justice Utopia cannot be realized when society puts its trust in God and His Laws.
 Finding the display of the Ten Commandments in public places to be unconstitutional is a smokescreen.
 If God is supreme, government isn’t; this is unacceptable to the Left.

 So, the corruption of society as noted by Article V opponents is real, but is it so bad that delegates of the sovereign people cannot be trusted?
-If this is true, it also means we are no longer capable of self-government at all; we should do away with elections since we are only suitable, as per Benjamin Franklin’s warning, for a form of despotic rule.
+If this is true, it also means we are no longer capable of self-government at all; we should do away with elections since we are only suitable, as Benjamin Franklin warned, for despotic rule.

 Despite scotus’ and the elites’ success in corrupting portions of society, a clear majority are still capable of rational thought, and are far from too corrupt to amend the Constitution.
 We see evidence all around.
 Despite feminist rants, men and women still want to marry.
 Our reason and our own observations inform us that little Heather is far better off in a home with a mommy and a daddy.
 No parent ever told a local school board, “raise my taxes and keep my kid ignorant.”
 Common Core didn’t upwell from society.
 If Johnny can’t read after society wastes hundreds of thousands of dollars in an education spread over twelve years, thank the crank theories from the elite’s educational colleges.